openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key generation

-SLH-DSA key generation is performed via the algorithm `SLH-DSA.KeyGen` as specified in {{FIPS-205}}, and the artifacts are encoded as fixed-length octet strings as defined in {{slhdsa}}.
+SLH-DSA key generation is performed via the algorithm `SLH-DSA.KeyGen` as specified in {{FIPS-205}}, and the artifacts are encoded as fixed-length octet strings whose sizes are listed in {{slhdsa}}.

 ### Signature Generation